Our Approach to Therapy

-Scheduling a session/waitlist: We will reply to your email within two business days, and indicate whether the services I offer seem to be appropriate for your or your child's needs.
+Scheduling a session/waitlist: We will reply to your email within two business days and indicate whether the services offered seem to be appropriate for your or your child's needs.
 Subsequently, depending on our availability, we will schedule an initial session, or your child's name will be placed on our clinic's waitlist.
 The approximate waiting time will be provided then.

 Initial assessment session: At this initial session, we will meet with you (if you are a young adult) or one or both parents/guardians and, if appropriate, the child.
-The duration of the initial session is 50 to 70 minutes.
-During the appointment, we will gather information about the developmental history, current areas of concern, your/your child’s strengths, and the strategies that have worked and not worked in the past.
+The duration of the initial session is 50 to 60 minutes.
+During the appointment, we will gather information about the developmental history, current areas of concern, your/your child's strengths, and the past strategies that have worked and not worked.

-Based on this initial assessment, if we determine that the services we offer are appropriate for you/your child, we will discuss the treatment goals and schedule future sessions.
+Based on this initial assessment, if we determine that our services are appropriate for you/your child, we will discuss the treatment goals and schedule future sessions.
 Additionally, we may ask you/your child to complete some questionnaires to help us better understand the current areas of concern.

-If we deem that we are not the best fit for you/your child, we will provide you with a list of resources and names of professionals who will better address your/your child's needs.
+If we deem that we are not the best fit for you/your child, we will provide you with a list of resources and names of professionals to better address your/your child's needs.
 Please note that the initial session does not guarantee long-term services.

-Next sessions: In most cases, we meet with the client and, if relevant, one or both parents/guardians in the following appointments.
-The structure of the session may vary according to your/your child’s needs.
+Subsequent sessions: In most cases, we meet with the client and, if relevant, one or both parents/guardians in the following appointments.
+The session's structure may vary according to your/your child's needs.
 For example, if the client is a teenager, we may only have the parent(s)/guardian(s) present for the first half of the appointment and conduct the rest of the session with only the teen.
 Alternatively, we may have a consultation session with only the parent(s)/guardian(s).

-Duration: Sessions usually are 50-minute long and scheduled once per week or every other week.
+Duration: Sessions usually are 50 minutes long and scheduled once per week or every other week.

 Number of sessions: The number of sessions will depend on the type and severity of the problem.

-Setting: As part of the intervention, we may conduct some sessions at your home, at your/your child’s school, online, or in the community, as needed.
-We may also meet with the school to provide tips on how to best support you/your child.
+Setting: As part of the intervention and with your informed consent, we may conduct some sessions at your home, at your/your child's school, online, or in the community, as needed.
+We may also meet with the school to provide tips for supporting you/your child.

-Payment: As this is a private service, payments are paid at the end of each session by credit card, cash, cheque, or electronic transfer.
+Payment: As this is a private service, fees are paid at the end of each session by credit card, cash, cheque, or electronic transfer.
 You may be able to bill your extended health plan for psychological services.
-Please consult your provider for details and note that psychological fees not covered by insurance are a tax-deductible medical expense.
+Please consult your provider for details and note that psychological fees not covered by insurance are tax-deductible medical expenses.